Golden Horde: Genetics

 A 2018 genetic study published in Nature examined the remains of two males buried in the Ulytau District in Kazakhstan c.
 1300.
 One male, who was a Buddhist member of the Golden Horde army, was of East Asian ancestry and carried paternal haplogroup C3 and the maternal haplogroup D4m2.
 The other male, who was of West Eurasian (European) ancestry, was a carrier of the paternal haplogroup R1 and the maternal haplogroup I1b.
 According to the authors, this could suggest assimilation of distinct ethnic groups in to the Golden Horde, however he could also be servant or slave.

+A 2021 study published in the Journal of Human Genetics found that the Alshyn alliance of Western Kazakhs shares a common paternal founder belonging to C2a1a2-M48.
+The authors estimated that this founder lived approximately 500–700 years ago, corresponding to the period traditionally associated with Emir Alau.
+According to historical sources, Alau was an emir who served under Jani Beg of the Golden Horde.
+The authors noted that the genetic findings are consistent with traditional genealogical accounts and nomadic traditions.

-Anthropological studies, such as those by Orazak Ismagulov, show that the Kazakhs, who formed in the 13th century, are indistinguishable from the nomadic peoples of the Golden Horde.
-This is further supported by cluster analysis conducted by L.T.
-Yablonsky, who found that Kazakhs are genetically closest to the nomads of the Golden Horde (Lower Volga), while modern Tatars, Uzbeks, and Chuvash are more closely related to the urban population of that period.
+Some anthropological studies, such as those by Orazak Ismagulov, show that the modern Kazakhs are indistinguishable from the nomadic peoples of the Golden Horde.
+This is further supported by cluster analysis conducted by Leonid Yablonsky, who found that Kazakhs are genetically closest to the nomads of the Golden Horde (Lower Volga), while modern Volga-Ural Tatars, Uzbeks, and Chuvash are more closely related to the urban population of that period.